U-Pick Strawberry CALL before coming 843-559-0988

 Large CSA Share

-$37.50/week-sized to feed 2 adults and two larger children, with average vegetable consumption habits of non-vegetarian families.
+$45/week- feeds 2 adults and two larger children, with average vegetable consumption habits of non-vegetarian families.

 We partner with Storey Farms, bringing you farm-fresh, free-range, no antibiotics or hormones, Grade A eggs from Johns Island - ensuring the highest quality and taste.